 Staying Connected in Barnard

 Even though you might not want to think about the outside world when you’re in Barnard, you can still stay connected.
+And there are many options for networking with your neighbors as well.

 The Barnard Post Office